Bear River Massacre: Effects on settlement of Cache Valley and long-term consequences

+from local Mormon settlers was gratitude for eliminating the local Shoshone people, while a number expressed remorse for their suffering.
+Historian Madsen states that "Tacitly, if not overtly, the Mormons were accomplices" to the massacre.

 Chief Sagwitch and many members of his band allied with the Mormons.
 Many were baptized and joined the LDS Church.
 Sagwitch was ordained as an Elder in the Melchizedek priesthood.
 Members of this band helped to establish the town of Washakie, Utah, named in honor of the Shoshone chief.
 Most of the remaining members of the Northwestern band of Shoshone built farms and homesteads under LDS Church sponsorship.
 Their descendants became largely integrated into mainstream LDS society.
 The Shoshone who were not involved with this settlement went to the Fort Hall Indian Reservation or the Wind River Indian Reservation.

 According to published newspaper articles, Col. Connor and the California Volunteers were treated as heroes when they arrived at Fort Douglas and by their community in California.
 Connor was promoted to the permanent rank of brigadier general and given a brevet promotion shortly afterward to the rank of major general.
 Connor campaigned against Native Americans in the West for the remainder of the U.S. Civil War, leading the Powder River Expedition against the Sioux and Cheyenne.

 Memorials and legacy

 The Bear River Massacre Site is located near U.S. Route 91.
 The site was designated a National Historic Landmark in 1990.
 The Northwestern Band of the Shoshone Nation acquired the site in 2018 to protect it as a sacred burial ground.
 They intend to erect a monument in memory of the massacre's victims.
+They are restoring the land by removing invasive plants and planting native plants.

 The Smithsonian Institution repatriated two Shoshone human remains, that of a teenage man and a woman who was in her 20s when she was killed, back to the Shoshone people for burial.
 The remains were returned in 2013.